Twelve Pacific nations will benefit from a $19.8 million investment from USAID to improve governance throughout the region.

 Sign up for our FREE morning newsletter and face each day more informed.

-Thomas Heaton is a Li Center for Global Journalism Fellow.
-The position is supported by the Columbia University Graduate School of Journalism and the Institute for Nonprofit News.
-You can reach him by email at email@example.com or follow him on Twitter at @thomasheaton.
+Thomas Heaton is a Li Center for Global Journalism Fellow, a position supported by the Columbia University Graduate School of Journalism and the Institute for Nonprofit News.
+You can reach him by email at firstname.lastname@example.org or follow him on Twitter at @thomasheaton.